ncats/services/docs/socket-apis.md

 ### Configuring services for P2P socket communication

-The `Services` package has a configuration value for establishing socket communication between other LabShare packages using `Services`.
-In other words, `Services` can act as both a server and a client using sockets.
-Add the host names and the Socket.IO package namespaces to the list of socket connections in `connections`:
+The `Services` package has a configuration value for establishing socket communication between other LabShare projects.
+In other words, `LabShare Services` can act as both a server and a client using sockets.
+Add the host names and the Socket.IO namespaces to the list of socket connections in `connections`:

-Example:
+#### Examples

 ```json
 // config.json